The Universal Journalist

 This handbook includes tips and tricks learned from working at the very top of the business, and is an invaluable guide to the 'universals' of good journalistic practice for professional and trainee journalists worldwide.

 David Randall is a British journalist and author who was chief news writer of the Independent on Sunday and has been news editor of three national newspapers.

 'The go-to guide for any up and coming journalist, shining a light on every element of the job in an engaging, insightful way.
-And with the likes of social media and data covered too, it's also a compelling read for the established reporter' - Peter Clifton, Editor-in-Chief, Press Association
+And with the likes of social media and data covered too, it's also a compelling read for the established reporter'- Peter Clifton, Editor-in-Chief, PA Training

 1. Journalism in an Age of Social Media